rapido-labs/silent-assassin/docs/install.md

 Keep the `key.json` file safely.
 We have to use the content of the file as value for parameter `secret.googleServiceAccountKeyfileJson` in helm chart.

 ### Authentication using workload identity
-Enable workload identintity in the cluster.
+Enable workload identity in the cluster.
 You can refer the steps for enabling WLI in the cluster [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_on_cluster).

 Create a service account and give  **compute.instances.delete** permission.